 - E – Existence – does the value exist (e.g. is not null, non-zero, present in a set)?

 - C – Cardinality – are there exactly enough values?

 - T – Time (absolute and relative) – is everything happening in order?
 At the right time?
 In time?

 Continuing with integration testing – which should focus on grouping classes that collaborate or communicate with others in some manner, it can be said that integration of operations one at a time into classes is often meaningless.
 Today, integration testing on apps should be seen as regression testing.
 This is important as each component, thread, cluster, or any type of subsystem addition to your mobile app causes a need to test.
 For example, most of the mobile services today have a server-client interaction, requiring a login, uploading of data (e.g. pictures) and downloading of data (e.g. news, data, images).
 When developing these kinds of services, users need to ensure that all their changes done in code, to either server side or client side do not break the functionality of the service.

 EXAMPLE: Put Often Used Functions in Their Own Test Methods

 When testing your mobile app sometimes annoying pop-up – and also more important things like login screen – shows up.
 This can mean you need to build a workaround in your test automation scripts.
 Let’s focus on a login example.
-As you need to login with using your actual credentials and if you have logged in to app already, the login screen doesn’t necessarily pop up.
+As you need to log in with using your actual credentials and if you have logged in to the app already, the login screen doesn’t necessarily pop up.
 This can be because of application data exists and app recognizes you – or simply you are running consecutive test runs where login needs to happen only at the beginning.